Mojorizin/CSC450-Programming-III/README.md

          - One thread should count up to 20.
          - Once thread one reaches 20, then a second thread should be used to count down to 0.

 - [ ] Part II
    - Provide a detailed analysis of appropriate concepts that could impact your application:
-         Specifically address:
+      - Specifically Address:
-            Performance issues with concurrency
+         - Performance issues with concurrency.
-            Vulnerabilities exhibited with use of strings
+         - Vulnerabilities exhibited with use of strings.
-            Security of the data types exhibited
+         - Security of the data types exhibited.

   # Module 8 Portfolio Project Requirements